-NOTE 9: PROPERTY TAXES
+NOTE 10: PROPERTY TAXES

 Property tax revenues are collected as the result of special levies passed by the voters in the District.
-Taxes are levied on January 1.
-The taxpayer has the obligation of paying all taxes on April 30 or one-half then and one-half on October 31.
+Taxes are levied on January 1 of each year.
+The taxpayer has the obligation of paying all taxes on April 30 of each year or one-half on April 30 and one-half on October 31 of each year.
 Typically, slightly more than half of the collections are made on the April 30 date.
-In 2020, Spokane County Treasurer Baumgartner exercised his authority during a state of emergency found in RCW 84.56.020(10) and extended the April 30th deadline to June 15, 2020, and the October 31st deadline to December 31, 2020.
-Even with this extension the impact for district collections was minimal.
-The October 31 collection of property taxes will be recorded as revenue in the 2020-21 school year, consistent with the cash basis of accounting.
+The October 31 collection of property taxes will be recorded as revenue in the 2019-20 and 2020-21 school years, consistent with the cash basis of accounting.

-NOTE 10: JOINT VENTURES AND JOINTLY GOVERNED ORGANIZATIONS
+NOTE 11: JOINT VENTURES AND JOINTLY GOVERNED ORGANIZATIONS

 The District is a member of the King County Director's Association (KCDA).
 KCDA is a purchasing cooperative designed to pool the member districts' purchasing power.
-The board authorized joining the association by approving an agreement dated August 18, 1994, and has remained in the joint venture ever since.
-The District's current equity as of December 31, 2019, of \$1,306.69, is the accumulation of the annual assignment of KCDA's operating surplus based upon the percentage derived from KCDA's total sales to the District compared to all other districts applied against paid administrative fees.
+The board authorized joining the association by passing Resolution 2006-1 dated February 27, 2006, and has remained in the joint venture ever since.
+The District's current total equity of \$2,271.16 for year ending December 31, 2018 and \$2,342.98 for year ending December 31, 2019, is the accumulation of the annual assignment of KCDA's operating surplus based upon the percentage derived from KCDA's total sales to the District compared to all other districts applied against paid administrative fees.
 The District may withdraw from the joint venture and will receive its equity in ten annual allocations of merchandise or 15 annual payments.)

-NOTE 11: FUND BALANCE CLASSIFICATION DETAILS
+NOTE 12: FUND BALANCE CLASSIFICATION DETAILS